• Struggling with my blockchain developer cover letter. How do I make it stand out?

 @N026O0O

-What's the best approach for writing a blockchain developer cover letter that stands out when applying for junior blockchain developer positions?
+Can anyone suggest me the best way for writing a blockchain developer cover letter that stands out.
+I am a junior blockchain developer.

-I'm trying to figure out the right balance between showcasing my Solidity smart contracts experience and demonstrating genuine passion for the Web3 development space.
-As a recent computer science grad, I've been working on DeFi projects and have some solid GitHub portfolio pieces, but I'm not sure what blockchain hiring managers actually prioritize when reading cover letters.
+As per my understanding, there should be a balance between skills with Solidity smart contracts experience.
+Also want to show my genuine passion for the Web3 development space.
+As a recent computer science grad, I have worked on DeFi projects and have some GitHub portfolio projects but I'm not sure what blockchain hiring managers actually prioritize when reading cover letters.

 Here's what I'm specifically wondering about:

-• Should I lead with my smart contract development experience or start with why I'm excited about blockchain technology?
+• Should I show with my smart contract development experience or start with why I'm excited about blockchain technology?

 • How much technical detail should I include about my Ethereum blockchain work versus keeping it high-level?